 1 Thessalonians 4:13 says, “Do not grieve as those who have no hope.”
 Last week a child in our church tragically died.
 This is the second sermon I preached to encourage the family.
-Here is Part I: Let the Little Children Come to Me and Do not Hinder Them.
+Here is Part I: When a Child Is Taken to Heaven.

 Paul didn’t want Christians to sorrow as others who have no hope, and that’s my hope for my congregation, and especially the parents.
 In the previous sermon, we didn’t get to talk much about grief because the parents received their children back.
 This sermon looks at an account with David, and he didn’t receive his child back.
 This makes the account very instructive for us regarding grief.

 - Family Worship Guide for Do not Grieve as Those Who Have no Hope

 - Sermon Notes for Do not Grieve as Those Who Have no Hope